Color Therapy and Connections to the Meridians in Chinese Medicine

 • The Deep Depth of Black: The Color of Mystery and Depth

 Black corresponds to the Water element, associated with the Kidney and Bladder meridians.
 It is a color that symbolizes mystery, depth, and introspection.
 Black can support the body's restorative processes, promote calmness, and strengthen the Kidneys.
 In TCM, the Kidneys are considered the root of life and vitality.
-Using black in color therapy can enhance kidney health and balance the body's water metabolism.
+Using black can enhance kidney health and balance the body's water metabolism.
 Applying black light to the Kidney meridian can bolster these effects.
-Even eating foods in darker colors can help to boost these specific body processes.
+Even eating darker-colored foods can help boost these specific body processes.

 • Blues and Greens: The Colors of Growth and Harmony